-There are plenty of small hypoallergenic dog breeds but what about the big guys?
+There are plenty of small hypoallergenic dog breeds but what about big dogs?

-Here are the top 10 hypoallergenic dog breeds that you can consider getting as a pet!
+Here are the top 10 large hypoallergenic dog breeds that you can consider getting as a pet!

-The Portuguese Water Dog is a large dog breed initially bred to assist fishermen by herding fish into nets.
+Portuguese Water Dogs are non-shedding big dogs.
+They were initially bred to assist fishermen by herding fish into nets.
 They can grow up to 60 pounds in weight and 22 inches in height.